 Try some cool density column experiments:

-More about buoyancy:
+More about density and buoyancy:

 More cool buoyancy experiments: